Holiday with your Dog in Devon

-Your dogs will enjoy their holiday too!
-There’s lots of room for dogs to romp about in front of the lodges and cottage and they are welcome everywhere on our Devon farm except Popehouse Moor Site of Special Scientific Interest.
+Your dogs will enjoy their Wheatland Farm holiday too!
+Dogs are welcome everywhere on our Devon farm except Popehouse Moor Site of Special Scientific Interest (SSSI).
+There’s usually places where they can be off the lead, especially around the lodges and cottage.
 We can tell you about good dog walks and even lend you maps.

-All our Devon self catering accommodation is dog friendly (maximum two dogs in any of Honeysuckle Lodge, Nuthatch Lodge and Beech Lodge, Otter Cottage or Balebarn Eco Lodge (but please note there is a £20 charge per dog in Balebarn).
+All our low carbon Devon holiday accommodation is dog friendly: maximum two dogs in any of Honeysuckle Lodge, Nuthatch Lodge and Beech Lodge, Otter Cottage or Balebarn Eco Lodge .
+Note there is a £20 charge per dog in Balebarn.

 Devon days out with your dog

-Castle Drogo, designed by Edward Lutyens, is 17 miles from the farm on the edge of Dartmoor, and dogs on leads are welcome throughout the estate and informal garden areas, and this property links seamlessly with Fingle Woods – so you can tramp for miles if you want to.
+- Castle Drogo, designed by Edward Lutyens, is 17 miles from Wheatland Farm on the edge of Dartmoor, and dogs on leads are welcome throughout the estate and informal garden areas.
+This property links seamlessly with Fingle Woods – so you can tramp for miles if you want to.

-Other National Trust properties within striking distance are Killerton House (21 miles), Arlington Court and the national carriage collection (including the Speaker’s Ceremonial Coach – wow!) about 27 miles from the farm and the gorgeous Lydford Gorge about 20 miles away – for a lovely and sometimes adventurous walk through the gorge to the famous white lady waterfall.
+- Other National Trust properties within striking distance are Killerton House (21 miles), Arlington Court and the national carriage collection (including the Speaker’s Ceremonial Coach – wow!) about 27 miles from Wheatland Farm and the gorgeous Lydford Gorge about 20 miles away – for a lovely and sometimes adventurous walk through the gorge to the famous white lady waterfall.

-The village of Clovelly, about 30 miles from your holiday accommodation, is a major feature of the North Devon coastline.
+- The village of Clovelly, about 30 miles from the eco lodges, is a major feature of the North Devon coastline.
 It’s a privately-owned village and there’s an entrance charge.
 But there’s often events, and once you’re there you can soak up the old time atmosphere.

-And finally, if you’re heading further into North Devon there’s always the beach.
-We don’t sell ourselves as a beach holiday, because the nearest, at Westward Ho! is 40 minutes drive from the cottage and lodges.
-But it’s perfectly doable as a day out.
-There are some dog restrictions in summer, but there’s always a section where you can take your dog.
+- The nearest North Devon Beach, at Westward Ho! is 40 minutes drive from the cottage and lodges.
+There’s always a section where you can take your dog.

-You can also take your dog to Summerleaze beach, at Bude, and on the southern section of Widemouth Bay all year round.
-Between them, Westward Ho!/Northam Burrows and Bude beaches are the closest to the farm.
+- You can also take your dog to Summerleaze beach, at Bude, and on the southern section of Widemouth Bay all year round.
+Between them, Westward Ho!/Northam Burrows and Bude beaches are the closest to Wheatland Farm.

-Of course, there are a few do’s and don’ts when you holiday at Wheatland Farm cottage and lodges…
+Of course, there are a few do’s and don’ts when you holiday at Wheatland Farm Nature Reserve and Eco Lodges.

-- The humans pick up my poo with a bag and put it in a bin.
+- The humans pick up dog poo with a bag and put it in a bin.
 Now why on earth would they want to do that?

-- I’m not supposed to go in the ponds either – but personally I don’t like getting wet.
+- I can’t go in the ponds either because the moorhens nest all summer – but personally I don’t like getting wet.

 - My mates bring their own beds and usually a throw for furniture – spoils the fun for other dogs if you ask me, but apparently some people don’t like doggy sofas.
 Strange these humans…